tobealive/docs/docs/concepts/memory-unsafe-code.md

 - Pointer arithmetic
 - Pointer indexing
-- Conversion to pointer from an incompatible type
+- Conversion to a pointer from an incompatible type
 - Calling certain C functions, e.g. `free`, `strlen` and `strncmp`.

 To mark potentially memory-unsafe operations, enclose them in an `unsafe` block: